pforret/blog.splashing/_topic/city/quito.md

 ---
 # Quito

-Quito  is the capital of Ecuador, the closest capital city to the equator, and at an elevation of 2,850 m  above sea level, the second-highest official capital city in the world.
-It is located in the Guayllabamba river basin, on the eastern slopes of Pichincha, an active stratovolcano in the Andes Mountains.

-In 2008, the city was designated as the headquarters of the Union of South American Nations.The historic center of Quito is one of the largest, least-altered, and best-preserved in the Americas.
-Quito and Kraków, Poland, were the first World Cultural Heritage Sites declared by UNESCO, in 1978.
-The central square of Quito is located about 25 km  south of the equator; the city itself extends to within about 1 km  of zero latitude.
+Quito, formally San Francisco de Quito, is the capital and largest city of Ecuador, with an  estimated population of 2.8 million in its urban area.
+It is also the capital of the province of Pichincha.
+Quito is located in a valley on the eastern slopes of Pichincha, an active stratovolcano in the  Andes, at an elevation of 2,850 m, making it the second-highest capital city in the world.Quito is  the political and cultural center of Ecuador as the country's major governmental, administrative,  and cultural institutions are located within the city.
+The majority of transnational companies with a presence in Ecuador are headquartered there.
+It is also one of the country's two major industrial centers—the port city of Guayaquil being the  other one.

 ## Unsplash photos